alanfgates/dtest/README.md

 Hive.
 Hive extends a number of the existing classes as its build has some non-standard features.
 In particular the Hive qfile tests require special handling, both in launching the tests and evaluating success or failure.
-Hive adds the following additional entries to the `dir` structure in `dtest.yaml`.
+Hive adds the following additional entries to the `dir` structure in the Yaml file.
 All of these are intended for use with qfiles, and assume that the directory has been configured to run only a `singleTest`, the driver for the qfile tests (e.g. `TestCliDriver`).
 * `qfilesDir`:  Directory containing qfiles to run.
 If this is set all qfiles in this directory will be run (but see `excludedQFilesProperties` and `excludedQFiles` below for caveats).